 Inspired by the grandeur of Old World castles, American royalty — for the most part, self-made captains of industry — built monuments to their success a century ago, complete with drawbridges, secret passageways and turrets.
-Pull up by yacht and explore six of these castles from the Thousand Islands to Honolulu.
+Pull up by yacht and explore seven of these castles from the Thousand Islands to Honolulu.

-1. Singer Castle
+1. Hammond Castle

 Hammond Castle was built between 1926 and 1929 by Dr John Hay Hammond Jr. to act as a home for both himself and his collection of historical pieces.
 It was a wedding gift for his wife, Irene Fenton Hammond, but also housed the Hammond Research Corporation.
 Hammond was one of America’s most prolific inventors and produced more than 800 patents for different inventions — exceeding any other practitioner other than Thomas Edison, who was a lifelong friend of Hammond.

 Sometimes known as “the father of remote control”, he invented a number of radio-guided vessels and vehicles as well as some of the earliest forms of FM broadcasting.
 Nowadays, his castle is used solely as a museum, which features Hammond’s extensive collection of Roman, medieval and Renaissance artefacts.

 The castle took three years to build, cost approximately $500,000 and is a nod to Hammond’s eccentric nature and wild imagination.
 Outside the design is extremely gothic, featuring stone gargoyles, a number of gravestones acquired from Europe and a drawbridge main entrance to the castle.